NathanKr/youtube-api-server-playground/README.md

 OAuth2 and googleapis

 <h3>Endpoints</h3>
 http://localhost:3000/auth is used for authentication and later if ok redirect to http://localhost:3000/oauth2callback .
-You define the callback endpoint in the Google cloud console project while /auth is by design
+You define the callback endpoint in the Google cloud console project while /auth is your choice because it is initiated from you client

 <h3>credentials.json</h3>
 This is a file that you download from Google cloud console project .
 You can see there e.g. the callback under redirect_uris